rmartinho/flamingdangerzone/_posts/2012-06-01-almost-static-if.markdown

 If we did so with functions, we would still be in trouble, because, while the compiler would accept the two declarations as different functions, we wouldn't be able to call them without ambiguity.
-But in the case of the templates, we are trying to get one of them will be dropped because of substitution failure, so that won't be a problem.
+But in the case of the templates, we are trying to get one of them to be dropped because of substitution failure, so that won't be a problem.

 {% highlight cpp %}